gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2-fundamentals.md

 ## Other minor changes

-*  I tried to re-structure many samples just slight to show the most common patterns
+*  I tried to re-structure many samples slightly just to show the most common patterns

-   For example most apps generally set global WebGL state like blending, culling, depth testing in their render loop since those settings often change several times.

-   On webglfundamentals.org I set them at init time because for the example they only needed to be set once but that's not a common pattern.
+   For example most apps generally set global WebGL state like blending, culling, depth testing in their render loop since those settings often change several time where as on webglfundamentals.org I set them at init time because for the example they only needed to be set once but that's not a common pattern.

 *  I set the viewport in all samples